Canada: Edward Roberts is sworn in as lieutenant governor of Newfoundland and Labrador.

 Morocco: King Muhammad VI names his new government including Mustapha Sahel as new interior minister, Mohamed Benaissa and Fathallah Oualalou being confirmed as foreign and finance ministers.

-Russia: Chechen Prime Minister Stanislav Ilyasov resigns, being appointed by President Vladimir Putin as federal minister of Chechnya affairs.
-On November 12 Head of the Administration Akhmed Kadyrov appoints Mikhail Babich as prime minister, who takes office November 15.
+Russia: Chechen prime minister Stanislav Ilyasov resigns, being appointed by President Vladimir Putin as federal minister of Chechnya affairs.
+On November 12 Head of the Administration Akhmad Kadyrov appoints Mikhail Babich as prime minister, who takes office November 15.

 Burundi: Vincent Niyungeko is appointed defense minister.